kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 - Expansion controller starts expanding the volume and sets `pvc.Status.AllocatedResources` to `100Gi`.
 - Expansion to 100Gi fails and hence `pv.Spec.Capacity` and `pvc.Status.Capacity `stays at 10Gi.
 - User requests size to 20Gi.
+- Expansion controller tries expanding the PVC/PV to `20Gi` size.
+- Expansion succeeds and `pvc.Status.Capacity` and `pv.Spec.Capacity` report new size as `20Gi`.
-- Expansion controller notices that `pvc.Spec.Resources` < `pvc.Status.AllocatedResources` (meaning user tried to reduce size).
+- After completion, expansion controller notices that `pvc.Spec.Resources` < `pvc.Status.AllocatedResources` (meaning user tried to reduce size).
 - Expansion controller fetches actual size of the volume using `ControllerGetVolume` CSI RPC call.
-- Expansion controller sees that `actual_volume_size`(10Gi) < `pvc.Spec.Resources` (20Gi), so it sets `pvc.Status.AllocatedResources` to 20Gi.
+- Expansion controller sees that `actual_volume_size`(20Gi) < `pvc.Status.AllocatedResources` (100Gi), so it sets `pvc.Status.AllocatedResources` to 20Gi.
-- Expansion controller continues with rest of the expansion flow.
 - Quota controller sees a reduction in used quota because `max(pvc.Spec.Resources, pvc.Status.AllocatedResources)` is 20Gi.
-- Expansion succeeds and `pvc.Status.Capacity` and `pv.Spec.Capacity` report new size as `20Gi`.

 ##### Case 2 (controller+node expandable with no GET_VOLUME capability):
 - User increases 10Gi PVC to 100Gi by changing - `pvc.spec.resources.requests["storage"] = "100Gi"`